 Featured Image Source: Neuralink

-Musk also shared that in the future, individuals with the Link implant could be able to “save and replay memories. […] This is obviously sounding increasingly like a black mirror episode, but well, I guess they’re pretty good at predicting,” he said.
+Besides restoring health, Musk's vision for Neuralink is for humans to merge with Artificial Intelligence (AI) – Neuralink “would solve a lot of brain/spine injuries and is ultimately essential for AI symbiosis,” he said.
+In the future, Neuralink could also feature the capability to summon your Tesla car with a thought and play video games.
+Individuals with the Link implant could be able to “save and replay memories. […] This is obviously sounding increasingly like a black mirror episode, but well, I guess they’re pretty good at predicting,” Musk said.
 “You could potentially download [memories] into a robot body.”

-Musk stated Neuralink received a Breakthrough Device designation from the U.S. Food and Drug Administration (FDA) in July, and that they are “preparing for first human implantation soon, pending required approvals and further safety testing.”
+Neuralink received a Breakthrough Device designation from the U.S. Food and Drug Administration (FDA) in July, and is “preparing for first human implantation soon, pending required approvals and further safety testing.”
 The first clinical trial will implant the Link device on paralyzed individuals resulting from cervical spinal cord injury.
-Neuralink will treat a “small number” in order to assess the technology.